-- · Yanakie foreshore (18 kilometres);
+- Yanakie foreshore (18 kilometres);

-- · Fisher Reserve;
+- Fisher Reserve;

 - Foster Beach Fisher Reserve (1 kilometre); and

 - Waratah Bay (4.5 kilometres).

 Council faces a range of issues in managing this land including a lack of resources for monitoring, enforcement and asset maintenance.
-The Victorian Environmental Assessment Council's Marine Investigation (2014) recognises the significant natural ecosystems of Corner Inlet and proposes that the boundaries of the Corner Inlet Marine and Coastal Park be formally defined.
+The Vicotrian Environmental Assessment Council's Marine Investigation (2014) recognises the significant natural ecosystems of Corner Inlet and proposes that the boundaries of the Corner Inlet Marine and Coastal Park be formally defined.

-The State Government has previously indicated to Council that they would be willing to take over responsibility for the Yanakie foreshore.
+The State Government has previously indicated to Council that they would be willing to take over responsibility for the Yanakie foreshore, subject to reaching an agreement with Parks Victoria to become the land manager.
 It is likely that a similar arrangement could be struck regarding the other Council-managed sites.
-Any changes to land management responsibilities need to be consistent with the recommendations from the Victorian Environment Assessment Council.
-Changes to land management will only occur after consultation with all agencies and stakeholders and following the completion of an appropriate assessment processes.

 However, feedback on this matter during the engagement period was mixed, and no definitive result was able to be drawn.
 In fact the majority of respondents when asked if land management should be transferred to the State Government were neutral, which shows a high level of uncertainty.
-There was also significant concern expressed by owners of boat sheds on the Yanakie foreshore, which indicates - at the very least - that more consultation with impacted residents and stakeholders would need to occur before any action was undertaken.
+There was also significant concern expressed by owners of boat sheds on the Yanakie foreshore, which indicates - at the very least - that more consultation with impacted residents and stakeholders would need to be occur before any action was undertaken.